Do I need a Green Card to drive my own car in Europe?

 You’ll need multiple Green Cards if:

-- You have more than one policy that covers the duration of your trip.
+• You have more than one insurance policy that covers the duration of your trip.

-You may also need one if your vehicle is towing a trailer or caravan (one for the main vehicle and another for the trailer or caravan – and you may need separate trailer insurance)
+You may also need a separate Green Card for a trailer or caravan you’re towing– and you may need separate trailer insurance.

 You’ll need to show your Green Cards if you’re involved in an accident.